 The pricing for both is the same.
 For US$9.99/month you can enjoy the music for free on any of the supported devices.
-The family plan price is also the same US$14.99/month.
+The family plan price is also the same at US$14.99/month.
 Up to six users can enjoy free music.
 Spotify has a couple more pricing plans.
 If you are a student, then you can get the same individual plan for $4.99/month.
 The discount is available in limited states at the moment.
-Meanwhile, there is another one called Spotify for Business which we will not be covering in this article.
+Meanwhile, there is another one called Spotify for Business which we will not be covered in this article.
 Google Play Music also comes with a student plan available in limited countries.

 Check out: Sygic vs Google Maps.